Material unaccounted for: Pakistan

-Pakistani has not signed the NPT, arguing, like India, that it is discriminatory.
+Pakistan has not signed the NPT, arguing, like India, that it is discriminatory.
 Foreign Secretary Aizaz Ahmad Chaudhry has said "It is a discriminatory treaty.
 Pakistan has the right to defend itself, so Pakistan will not sign the NPT.
 Why should we?"
 Pakistan had always asserted that it would sign the NPT if India did so.
 However, in 2010, Pakistan abandoned this position, stating that, like India, it would only join the NPT as a recognised nuclear-weapon state.
 Pakistan did notably sign a safeguards agreement with the IAEA in 1977 for the import of uranium concentrate from Niger.
 By extension, Pakistan's civilian nuclear component, which was built with foreign assistance, is under IAEA safeguards.
 Since 1974, however, Pakistan's nuclear complex has also had a significant military component, of which, there is no official quantitative information available in regards to fissile-material production or losses of said material.